vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/04_gurUpAsana-paddhatiH.md

 <details><summary>English</summary>

-2. Having examined the worlds won by karma, the sage (vipra) with a desponding mind knowing that there will be no moksha by action, for the fruit of knowledge (the know- ing of Brahman) shall seek a guru spiritual preceptor).
+2. Having examined the worlds won by karma, the sage (vipra) with a desponding mind knowing that there will be no moksha by action, for the fruit of knowledge (the knowing of Brahman) shall seek a guru spiritual preceptor).
 </details>